stevana/armstrong-distributed-systems/docs/implementing-behaviours.md

   want to understand the ideas behind OTP so that we one day can implement something better!

 * If one worker behaviour per CPU/core then how does supervision work?
+Links?

 * remote supervisors, how is this implemented in Erlang actually?
 What happens if nodes get partitioned?
 Heartbeats?